-The bavette cut is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don’t let that intimidate you, steak bavette is one of the best cuts of steaks you can buy and it’s also very affordable and cheaper than many other steak cuts.
+The bavette cut of steak is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don't let that intimidate you, it is one of the best cuts of steaks you can buy and it's also very affordable and cheaper than many other steak cuts.

 This type of steak can go by other names such as Angus bavette, wagyu bavette, beef bavette or sirloin bavette.
 It is sometimes confused with other steak cuts such as flank steak or flap steak.
 But don't be confused, bavette steak and flank steak, while similar, are not the same cut of meat.

-There are many ways to cook bavette steak including on the bbq, grilling it, pan frying it, braising it, baking it in the oven or even cooking it in an air fryer and in this post I will teach you the best way to cook this cut of steak perfectly.
+There are many ways to cook bavette steak including on the bbq, grilling it, pan frying it, searing in cast iron, braising it, baking it in the oven or even cooking it in an air fryer and in this post I will teach you the best way to cook this cut of steak perfectly.

 Why you will love this recipe:

 - The steak turns out so juicy, tender and full of flavour.

-- The bavette steak chimichurri sauce makes this recipe taste even better, and helps make the beef even more tender.
+- The chimichurri sauce makes this recipe taste even better, and helps make the beef even more tender.

 - Steak is healthy, low in carbs, high in protein, keto, Whole30, paleo, gluten free and dairy free.

-- You can use this steak in so many ways including making steak and Frits, steak and eggs, steak tacos or even steak fajitas.
+- You can use this steak in so many ways including making steak and Frits, steak and eggs, steak tacos, steak kabobs, or even steak fajitas.